Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Montrose has 39 active public transport stops operating within its boundaries.
-These stops are served by a mix of buses along 16 individual routes, collectively providing 1,807 weekly passenger trips.
-Transport accessibility is rated as good, with residents typically located 368 meters from the nearest stop.
+Montrose has 39 active public transport stops, operating from January 2021.
+These are served by a mix of buses along 16 routes, offering 1,807 weekly passenger trips in total.
+Transport accessibility is rated good, with residents usually located 368 meters from the nearest stop.

 Service frequency averages 258 trips per day across all routes, equating to approximately 46 weekly trips per individual stop.